-Active implantable medical device means any active medical device which is intended to be totally or partially introduced, surgically or medically, into the human body or by medical intervention into a natural orifice, and which is intended to remain after the procedure (ref Regulation of 15 December 2005 no 1690 medical devices §1-5 d).
+Active implantable medical device means any active medical device which is intended to be totally or partially introduced, surgically or medically, into the human body or by medical intervention into a natural orifice, and which is intended to remain after the procedure.

 Active medical device

-Active medical device means any medical device relying for its functioning on a source of electrical energy or any source of power other than that directly generated by the human body or gravity (ref Regulations of 15 December 2005 no 1690 medical devices §1-5 c).
+Active medical device means any medical device relying for its functioning on a source of electrical energy or any source of power other than that directly generated by the human body or gravity.

 There are no specific legislation/regulations or guidelines that govern advertising of medical devices in Norway.
-It is allowed to advertise for medical devices in Norway.
-Devices CE- marked, fulfilling the requirements in the applicable directive, can be marketed and sold in Norway.
+Advertisement for medical devices in Norway is legal.
+CE marked medical devices may be marketed and sold in Norway.

-One of the requirements is that the performance of the medical device shall be equivalent to those specified by the manufacturer.
+The performance of the medical device shall be equivalent to those specified by the manufacturer.
 Allegations of a particular effect on the disease, disorder or other performance must be documented by the manufacturer.
-The Norwegian Medicines Agency may intervene against CE-marked medical devices that do not have the alleged medical effect.
+The Norwegian Medicines Agency may intervene against CE marked medical devices that do not have the alleged medical effect.

-Otherwise we refer to the general marketing legislation (Marketing Control Act)(lovdata.no) managed by The Consumer Ombudsman and the Market Council (forbrukerombudet.no).
+We refer to the general marketing legislation (Marketing Control Act).

 Breast Implants - PIP - Poly Implant Prothèse